gregorysycle/cis4400fall2024/docs/README.md

 # Analysis of OTC patterns

 ## Business Problem / Problem Statement
+This project involves an in-depth technical analysis of OTC Market transactions, providing investment solutions for securities not on a traditional exchange.
+These securities can include any derivative securities such as a stock or bond, but pose limited transparency, lack of liquidity, and limited available public information.
+This will allow the company to enhance its current offerings by providing investors with insights into market trends and sector-based trading problems.
+Through deep learning algorithms, the project will focus on providing a profit from the OTC market.

 ## Business Requirements
 Can we use this data to make a profit?
 If so how much